SavitriSeetal/SavitriSeetal.github.io/_pages/about.md

   - /about.html
 ---

-I am passionate about exploring the field Geospatial technologies.
-I have constant eagerness to learn new techologies and develop scientific skills about the Geospatial Data Management and Geospatial Intelligence.
+I am passionate about exploring the field Geospatial technologies, I have constant eagerness to learn new techologies and develop scientific skills about the Geospatial Data Management and Geospatial Intelligence.
 I am committed to developing solutions that convey complex information in compelling, innovative, and engaging ways, with the ultimate goal to enhance my knowledge in the field of Geographic Information Science.
-A data-driven personal website

 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.